forem/forem/docs/installation/mac.md

 ### Installing Elasticsearch from the archive

 We recommend that you **do not** install Elasticsearch in the app directory.
-Instead, we recommend installing it at the local root level directory.
+Instead, we recommend installing it in your home directory (for example, `cd $HOME`).
 (This also ensures that we don't accidentally commit Elasticsearch code to the project's repository!)

 The following directions were
 [taken from the Elasticsearch docs themselves](https://www.elastic.co/guide/en/elasticsearch/reference/7.5/targz.html#install-macos),